ts-azure-services/drift-primer/_sources/first_event.md

 A few months into the use of the ML model, the business is pleased at both the use of the model to identify potential churned customers, and the internal cultural and process changes that marketing is continuing to drive to improve customer retention.
-Though the churn rate has not dramatically improved, the learnings from the model coupled with the ongoing short-term and long-term investments feels a much better step in the right direction.
+Though the churn rate has not dramatically improved, the learnings from the model coupled with the ongoing short-term and long-term investments is a better step in the right direction.

 The MLOps team is encouraged by the progress.
 But now that three months have passed, they are interested in